sammuelyee/docs/cartodb-editor.md

 When you select options from the wizard, the selected styling is automatically applied to your map.

 ##### Simple
-Displays data as simple marker or polygon points.
-You can set the point size, point opacity, select a marker image or polygon pattern, select the marker/polygon color, add label text, and select the composite operation effect.
-This map type is recommended for beginners.
+ {% include descrip_simple_.html %}.
 The following style options are available for Simple maps.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/simple.png' | prepend: site.baseurl }}" alt="Simple Wizard" /></p>